 You can get a flu shot as part of an appointment with your provider, or you can come to a clinic for a shot-only appointment.

 After receiving the shot, your body needs two weeks to develop antibodies against the viruses.
 This means you can become sick with the flu before protection from the vaccine starts.

 Anyone can get the flu.
 Even if you are healthy, it’s important that you get a flu vaccine each year to protect yourself and your family.
+Find out why October is the best time to get a flu shot.
 All people, six months and older, should get an annual influenza vaccination.
 The flu shot is especially important, if you are:

 - 65 years or older